Bridge in Snake Spring Township

 Bridge in Snake Spring Township, also known as the Narrows Bridge, is a historic concrete arch bridge located at The Narrows in Snake Spring Township in Bedford County, Pennsylvania.
 It was built in 1934, and is a 580 ft, open spandrel concrete arch bridge with five arches.
 The roadway is skewed and carries US 30, the Lincoln Highway, over the Raystown Branch Juniata River.

 It was listed on the National Register of Historic Places in 1988.

+Ruins of the old Lincoln Highway bridge located about 1500 feet upriver from the Narrows Bridge.